abiosbug/Jilted/README.md

 # Jilted
 _Collection of adjustments done to the Jilted_
 ⚠️ This is still very much work in progress, dont expect to be able to just copy paste yolol and have what's listed below ⚠️
 _A lot of information is still missing, screenshots, part lists, build info, field names, etc
 I started this repo for debugging YOLOL as it became unwieldly in-game: no search, no syntax checks, nothing to debug complicated setups.
 Having all yolol code, memory variables and relay variables in one folder, working with vscode and the yolol extension has already helped a lot!_

 ## Purpose & Background
 This repo serves as a blueprint to keep track of the things I adjusted during my work on the Jilted.
-This ship, designed by Sun-cy, under the Singularity company, inspired me to add all the features I expect from a premium mining ship.
+This ship, designed by Sun-cy, under the Singularity company, inspired me to add all the features I expect from a luxurious mining ship.

 ## Functional Mods

 ### T2/T3 Drive Train
 The Jilted comes default with a T2 Fuel chamber and generator setup, with enhancers.
 All triangle thrusters, used as manoever thrusters, are T2 as well.
 The box thrusters are T1 as the ship already goes 150 m/s empty.
-That didn't stop me from changing them to T2 as well and adding T3 nozzles to the triangle thrusters for that little extra manoevring speed.
+That didn't stop me from changing them to T2 as well, I even added T3 nozzles for that extra punch.

 ### Ninja Turtle mode
 Enabling the Mining mode activates the ships Turtle mode by default, ideal for dense asteroid fields or stations.
-When the lasers are activte, your movements slow down even more so you can do some Ninja Turtle stuff.
+When the lasers are activte, your movements slow down even more so you can do even more precise movements.

 ### Pilot chair
-I was bothered by the way the cockpit gets in your view, especially after finishing up on an asteroid I found it hard to search for the next one.
-The slider is bolted to the frame and the pilot chair is bolted to the moving arm.
+I was bothered by the way the cockpit gets in your view, especially after finishing up on an asteroid I found it hard to find the next one.
+So I added a slider, bolted to the frame, so the pilot chair is bolted to the moving arm.
 Since the chair requires power, I used a duct slider to allow it to remain powered, even whilst sliding.

 ### PID controlled Approach
 Approaching an object based on a Rangefinder measurement requires a constant feedback loop, as your ship behaves different to FCU inputs depending on its load.
 A PID loop is the perfect match to tackle this problem, so you can have a self-correcting system that works within the given variation boundaries.
 Added 5 other central rangefinders to the Distance calculation so you have it easier keeping the asteroid locked on.